 If you’ve made this recipe, be sure to leave a comment and star rating below!
 This is the best way you can help support me and my blog!

-- 2 Tbsp coconut oil, melted
+- 2 Tablespoons coconut oil, melted

-- 3/4 cup honey
+- ¾ cup honey

 - 2 large eggs, at room temperature

-- 1/2 cup freshly squeezed lemon juice
+- ½ cup freshly squeezed lemon juice

-- 1/4 tsp vanilla extract
+- ¼ teaspoon vanilla extract

-- 3 cups finely ground almond flour
+- 3 cups finely ground blanched almond flour

-- 1/2 tsp sea salt
+- ½ teaspoon fine sea salt

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 1/2 cup coconut butter, melted
+- ½ cup coconut butter, softened

-- 2 Tbsp freshly squeezed lemon juice
+- 2 Tablespoons freshly squeezed lemon juice

 - lemon slices and lemon zest for garnish

-Preheat oven to 325F.
+- Preheat oven to 325F.
 Grease the sides and bottom of a 9 inch round cake pan with coconut oil.
 Line the bottom of the pan with parchment paper.
 Set aside.
 Ensure all ingredients are at room temperature before beginning.

-Place all wet ingredients; coconut oil, honey, eggs, lemon juice and vanilla extract into a blender and blend for about 15 seconds.
+- Place all wet ingredients; coconut oil, honey, eggs, lemon juice, and vanilla extract into a blender and blend for about 15 seconds.
 The mixture should be frothy.

-Add the dry ingredients and the lemon zest to the blender.
+- Add the dry ingredients and the lemon zest to the blender.
 Blend until all ingredients are well combined, stopping to scrape down the sides as needed.

-Pour the batter into the greased cake pan and bake on the middle rack for 35 to 45 minutes or until a toothpick inserted in the middle of the cake comes out clean.
+- Pour the batter into the greased cake pan and bake on the middle rack for 35 to 45 minutes or until a toothpick inserted in the middle of the cake comes out clean.
 The top and sides of the cake should be a golden brown.

-Allow the cake to cool completely before turning out of the pan.
+- Allow the cake to cool completely before turning out of the pan.

-Wait until the cake has cooled to frost.
+- Wait until the cake has cooled to frost.
 Garnish with lemon slices and lemon zest.
 Keep cake stored covered in the refrigerator.

-The frosting will firm up in the fridge.
+- The frosting will firm up in the fridge.
 It can be served with the firm frosting (which is my preference) or take cake out to rest at room temperature 45 minutes before serving.

-All the ingredients for the cake must be at room temperature before beginning to bake or the coconut oil will harden and won't be evenly distributed in the batter.
+- All the ingredients for the cake must be at room temperature before beginning to bake or the coconut oil will harden and won't be evenly distributed in the batter.